durrab/shell-app/README.md

 ```

 ## Electrode SubApps
-This repo is extensively using Electrode Sub SubApps
+1. This repo is extensively using Electrode SubApps
-Following below are more details of how to create Electrode SubApps
+2. Following below are more details of how to create Electrode SubApps

 # subapp poc sample